Thursday, September 29

 Learn facts about New Jersey for kids.

-Did you know that New Jersey was the third (3rd) state to join the union?
+Did you know New Jersey was the third (3rd) state to join the union?
 Yep, that is correct!
 New Jersey officially joined the union on December 18, 1787!
 New Jersey is part of the original thirteen colonies.
 New Jersey is located in the Northeastern region of the United States.
 New Jersey is bordered by three (3) states: Delaware, Pennsylvania, and New York.
 New Jersey also shares a border with the Atlantic Ocean.
 New Jersey is the forty-seventh (47th) largest state in the United States.
 New Jersey is one of the smallest states.
-There are about 9,267,130 people that live in the state of New Jersey.
+There are about 9,267,130 people who live in the state of New Jersey.

 New Jersey famous person alert:

-To learn more about John Standard: Click here
+To learn more about John Standard, Click here

-Be sure to get your parent/caretaker’s permission before clicking on any links.
+Ensure your parent/caretaker’s permission before clicking on any links.

 What famous person lives in your state?